 At Evolve, we start in grayscale and we think in terms of shadows and lights and then the edges that connect them.

 A ball and a cube are comprised of shadows shades and light shades and they have edges that are either sharp or graded that connect them.

 Nobody's born being able to do this.
 These skills are earned and you earn them in small increments.
+One must set achievable expectations when learning how to build confidence as an artist.
 If you bite off more than you can chew, you're going to fail and it's going to chip away at your confidence.

 If you're going to run, you run two miles the first day and you may think, "Oh, that's terrible."
 But by the end of two weeks, you'll begin to think, "It's not so bad."

 Treat art the same way.
 Do the simple exercises like I just described.

 It's going to be a mess for the first couple of weeks, but as you're doing it, they're going to get better and better, and eventually, you'll be able to get a recognizable head consistently.

 When you're starting simply, there are no details in it, but you'll be able to create a three-dimensional head in grayscale that is recognizable.

 Stop there and do that until you've mastered it.
 Then you can go to the next step, and the next step will present itself.
 You'll no longer have to figure out how to build confidence as an artist because you'll be doing it!